Business Loan Calculator

 Business Loan Fees

-A common fee associated with loans that is used for the processing of paperwork.
+This is a common fee associated with loans that banks charge to cover the cost of processing paperwork.